-\paragraph{Limitations.} It is evident that relying on counterfactual examples to interpret machine learning models could be misleading and precarious~\citep{laugel2019dangers,slack2021counterfactual}.
-This is because what one may interpret as the ability of the model to extract meaningful knowledge from data could be a spurious byproduct of elusive learned artifacts.
+\niparagraph{Limitations of counterfactual prompting.} Relying on counterfactual examples could be misleading and precarious~\citep{laugel2019dangers,slack2021counterfactual}.
 Nonetheless, counterfactual explanation presents a channel to gain insights into the workings of the model.
-This approach potentially yields more favorable explanations for state-of-the-art large scale language models such as \palm and \gptt.
+This approach potentially yields more favorable explanations for state-of-the-art \llm{}s.
 Notably, unlike fine-tuned methods, one can readily identify and collect a set of prompts that are critical for the model to generate particular outputs.
-In particular, prompting augments the model with an additional dimension to calibrate the accuracy to a discernible degree.
+In particular, few-shot prompting augments the model with an additional dimension to calibrate the accuracy to a discernible degree.
 Thus, we deduce that the counterfactual examples that exhibit \textit{\underline{consistent}} and \textit{\underline{systematic}} performance divergence are more prone to reflect credible interpretations of the model.
 In this work, we neither rely on the results that do not exhibit such characteristics, nor reject prompts that pose contradictory observations.
-We outline additional limitations of our method in Section~\ref{sec:limitations}.
+We discuss additional limitations in~\Cref{sec:limitations}.